It’s a dreadful feeling: Your stomach is queasy, and you’re sure you’re going to throw up. You need to get to the nearest bathroom — quickly.

 However, there are situations in which you should seek medical attention.
 Vomiting accompanied by other symptoms could be a sign of something more serious.

-You or a loved one should call your doctor if you:
+You should call the doctor if you:

 - Have been vomiting repeatedly for more than 24 hours.